 This post was originally published by Derek Leahy of Rural Routes to Climate Solutions (RR2CS), our podcasting partner for the Stories of Regeneration campaign.
-With the invaluable help of RR2CS, we will bring you a 10-episode interview series featuring Canadian farmers from across the country who are implementing regenerative practices that go beyond sustainability and allow them to promote resiliency in our communities.
-Keep an eye out for these episodes in the fall!
+With the invaluable help of RR2CS, we will bring you a 10-episode podcast series featuring Canadian farmers from across the country who are implementing regenerative practices that go beyond sustainability and allow them to promote resiliency in our communities.
+Keep an eye out for these episodes between November 2023 and March 2024!

 I have been given this amazing opportunity to travel Canada and interview agricultural producers about regenerative agriculture for the Rural Routes to Climate Solutions podcast.
 I’ve never done anything like this before, so when this opportunity came knocking about six months ago, turning it down didn’t cross my mind.
 I recognize most people don’t get opportunities like this.
 Heck, I’ll probably never get another one like this.
 I thought while I am on the road for the podcast, I could and maybe even should share with folks what I am seeing in terms of regenerative agriculture across the country.

 This podcast series is part of a larger project called Stories of Regeneration led by Regeneration Canada.
-Over the summer, Regeneration Canada is hosting farm-to-table events (Alberta, yours is coming up on September 23) and creating short films on the same producers I am interviewing for the series.
+Over the summer, Regeneration Canada is hosting farm-to-table events and creating short films on the same producers I am interviewing for the series.

 So far for the series we’ve been to Ferme Terre Partagée in New Brunswick, Lightfoot & Wolfville Vineyards in Nova Scotia and Axten Farms in Saskatchewan where we interviewed agricultural producers Rébeka Frazer-Chiasson, Rachel Lightfoot and Tannis and Derek Axten, respectively, about their regenerative agriculture practices—land management practices that replenish the land but at the same time allow producers to take off a ‘crop’ from that land in all the forms that can take (i.e. food, fibre, medicine, etc.).